 - 5 cloves garlic, peeled and smashed

-- 3 rounded tablespoons chili powder - the blend, not a specific chili.
+- 3 rounded tablespoons chili powder - the spice blend, not pure chile pepper

 - 1 tablespoon ground cumin